Nonbenzodiazepine: Pharmacology

 The nonbenzodiazepines are positive allosteric modulators of the GABA_{A} receptor.
 Like the benzodiazepines, they exert their effects by binding to and activating the benzodiazepine site of the receptor complex.

 Functional selectivity

 Some nonbenzodiazepines can be subtype-selective, possibly providing anxiolytic effects with little to no hypnotic or amnesic effects or providing hypnotic effects with little or no anxiolytic effect.

-More recently, a range of non-sedating anxiolytic drugs derived from the same structural families as the Z-drugs have been developed, such as alpidem (Ananxyl) and pagoclone, and approved for clinical prescription.
-The new drugs are much more selective than the older benzodiazepine anxiolytics, producing effective relief of anxiety/panic with little or no sedation, anterograde amnesia, or anticonvulsant effects, and are thus potentially more precise than older, anti-anxiety drugs.
-However, anxiolytic nonbenzodiazepines are not widely prescribed and many have collapsed after initial clinical trials and consumption halted many projects, including but not limited to alpidem, indiplon, and suriclone.
+Non-sedating anxiolytic drugs derived from the same structural families as the Z-drugs have been developed, such as alpidem, indiplon, pagoclone and suriclone.

 A number of non-sedating benzodiazepine anxiolytics such as imidazenil and clobazam also exist, with the caveat that neither is a traditional 1,4-benzodiazepine.
 The functional selectivity is not unique to the nonbenzodiazepine structural class and has more to do with selectivity among different types of GABA_{A} receptors or partial agonism, though this structural class does have more drug candidates.